jmaxwell81/servicenowadmin/README.md

-# retrieveBouncedBackEmail
+# servicenow Scripts
-Servicenow code to retrieve the list of emails on bounced emails
+Servicenow code to execute operations using background scripts or schedule jobs